Skip to content

 CSS :default Pseudo Class

-The :default pseudo-class matches the default element in a group of associated elements, such as the radio button in a group of buttons that are selected by default, even if the user has selected a different value.
+The :default pseudo-class matches the default element in a group of associated elements, such as the radio button that is initially selected via the checked attribute, even if the user has since selected a different value.
+Unlike :checked, which reflects the current interactive state, :default only matches the element's initial default state.

 This pseudo-class can only be used on the <button>, <input> (when type="checkbox" or type="radio") and <option> elements.